Tips for OKRs Coaches

 - ALIGN ON AGENDA: Be 100% clear on the agenda before you show up at an onsite training with your client.
 In fact, you may want to align on the “OKR for the Onsite Workshop” before you show up.
 I will provide sample OKRs for OKRs workshops in the upcoming OKRs Fieldbook.
-If you’d like to be on the list to get a preview copy of this book, please click here to make your request.

 - START WITH MISSION AND ALIGNMENT CHECK: When coaching your client through the process of drafting team-level OKRs, it is tempting to jump right into objectives.
 However, it surprises me how valuable it is to take the time to develop a team-level mission and performing a quick alignment check before drafting objectives.
 For more on this, refer to the 7 Steps for Team-Level OKRs.